 - Statistics of Bobtailed Australian Shepherds

-- Why Are Most Aussies Tail-less?
+- Why Do Most Aussies Not Have Tails?

 - Why Breeders Cut Tails Instead

-- Cutting the Tail
+- Cutting the Australian Shepherd’s Tail

 - Why Do Australian Shepherds Need to Cut their Tails?